Image 1 of 7

 Poke Milkweed is our only milkweed that grows in the forest.
 It can also grow to over 5’ tall!
 It tends to be found in drier forests rather than beech-maple forests.

-Asclepias species host quite a number of species including the monarch butterfly.
-I have never seen a caterpillar on poke milkweed, but that doesn’t mean they don’t use the plant.
+Asclepias species host quite a number of insect species including the monarch butterfly.
+I have never seen a monarch caterpillar on poke milkweed, but that doesn’t mean they don’t use the plant.
+Would love to hear others’ experience with this.
+The Great Spangled Fritillary, that also lives in the woods, loves the nectar of milkweeds.
+A number of beetles eat the foliage.

 Deer tend to avoid this plant due to its toxicity, but if you have ground hogs, like I do, consider protecting your plants I had a barrier up the past two years and got some nice blooms.